Table of Contents

 Is there a special diet for fibromyalgia?

 The short answer is no. There is no diet recommended for people who suffer from fibromyalgia.
 Because symptoms of fibromyalgia can vary from person to person, no one diet can meet the needs or allay all the symptoms of those who have been diagnosed with fibromyalgia.
-That being said, diet can be very important in fibromyalgia.
+That being said, diet can be very important if you want to find fibromyalgia pain relief.
 A diet rich in nutrients can help relieve some of the symptoms most commonly associated with fibromyalgia.
 As well, there are some foods to avoid that may help to prevent triggering of some common symptoms of fibromyalgia.